For partners subscribed to Select or Enterprise plans.

 - Have already expired

-If you check these boxes, this will schedule a one-time job that will notify you of existing assets that are about to expire (i.e. sooner than the specified lead time) or are already expired.However, if you don’t check the boxes, we’ll still notify when something that breaches the lead time is added to your account later on, and you'll have control over whether you also get notified about already expired assets.
+If you select these checkboxes, this will schedule a one-time job that will notify you of existing assets that are about to expire (i.e. sooner than the specified lead time) or are already expired.However, if you don’t select the checkboxes, we’ll still notify when something that breaches the lead time is added to your account later on, and you'll have control over whether you also get notified about already expired assets.
 You may decide, for example, not to be notified when configuration items that are past their expiration (warranty) date are uploaded.
 After the first job runs, edit the workflow, so that it fits your needs for already expired assets.

 - Notification Failure Email: If there is a bounce back from the notification, an email will be sent to this email address from email@example.com.